 Finding food that is a combination of healthy and tastes great is forever a challenge, especially if you are trying to lose weight and are avoiding previously enjoyed foods that are too high in calories and not nutritious.
 The goal of this post is to discuss high-protein, good carbohydrate and good fat options that can become healthful habits to carry on forever.

 Building good eating habits typically can be as tough as creating time to exercise.
-Doing both for the first time-- the same month, can lead to failure.
-That is why New Year's Resolutions are not in our vocabulary by February.
-But here is a list to try and see what resonates with you as you build better habits of nutritious eating and end bad habits of not so healthy foods.
+Doing both for the first time in the same month can lead to failure.
+That is why New Year's resolutions are not in our vocabulary by February.
+But here is a list to try and see what resonates with you as you build better habits of nutritious eating and end bad habits of consuming not-so-healthy foods.

 I hope you find that these foods are viable options to what you are eating now.
-Sometimes a simple change of adding something new and eliminating something bad (well maybe not so simple) is the magic solution to you feeling better and losing weight at the same time.
-Stay motivated and turn this motivation into a good habit of being disciplined! (see related article).
+Sometimes a simple change of adding something new and eliminating something bad (well, maybe not so simple) is the magic solution to feeling better and losing weight at the same time.
+Stay motivated and turn this motivation into a good habit of being disciplined. (see related article).